vim-scraper/vim-scraper.github.com/news/_posts/2011-10-24-contribute-to-vim-scripts-org.md

 author: gmarik
 ---

----
-title: vim-scripts.org is looking for contributors
----

 Hello Vimmers!

 All of you probably know the great [vim-scripts.org] project that mirrors [all vim.org scripts on Github](http://vim-scripts.org/vim/scripts.html) making them [available as git repos](https://github.com/vim-scripts).